Collection Haywards Heath Cine Society / Mr Church

 |Date||1946 - 1947||ID||2402|

-Amateur film-maker and I.E.M.E.
+A two reel mixed colour and black and white amateur film by founding member of the Haywards Heath Cine & Video Society and I.E.M.E.
 (Indian Electrical and Mechanical Engineers) soldier (?)
-D. J. Church records footage of his stationing in India.
+D. J. Church, recording footage of his stationing in India.
 Images include various street scenes, sports events, tanks at the British Military Training Centre at Quetta, and the regiment's return trip to England via the Suez Canal.
-The film-maker went on to become a founding member of the Haywards Heath Cine Society.

 [Holidays to the Westcountry and Scotland]